depsimon/tanstack-basic/README.md

 - [Lefthook](https://lefthook.dev/) as the git hooks manager
 - [Tailwind CSS](https://tailwindcss.com/) as the CSS framework

+> [!TIP]
+Looking to deploy on Cloudflare with KV & D1 Database?
+Checkout the [Start Cloudflare template](https://github.com/depsimon/tanstack-start-cf).

 ## Installation

 To setup a project from this template, the simplest way is to use gitpick: